 - Excellence in teaching that fosters idealism, creativity, and innovation.

-- Service to vulnerable and underserved populations that helps promote health and prevent disease.
+- Service to vulnerable and marginalized populations that helps promote health and prevent disease.

 - Research and scholarship that engages communities as partners in improving the environmental and social conditions necessary to achieve physical and mental health and social well-being.